YVol322/Comp-Phys/project3/two_particles/README.md

-Programmes realted to task with one particle can be found in "programmes" folder
+Programmes realted to task with two particles can be found in "programmes" folder

-Tables realted to task with one particle can be found in "tables" folder
+Tables realted to task with two particles can be found in "tables" folder

-Figures realted to task with one particle can be found in "figures" folder
+Figures realted to task with two particles can be found in "figures" folder